-Membership is open to all First Nations in the Skeena Watershed, and the Skeena Fisheries Commission Technical Committee is open to all First Nations with an interest in the management of Skeena fisheries.
+The Skeena Fisheries Commission Technical Committee is open to all First Nations with an interest in the management of Skeena fisheries.

-Our work is driven by the communities we serve, to advance their priorities and support their fishing rights.
+Our work is driven by the communities we serve, to advance their priorities and support their Indigenous rights.
 We receive guidance and direction from our Commissioners, who are Hereditary Title Holders from each of our Member Nations.

 Gitxsan Commissioner: Charlie Muldon

 The Gitxsan Lax Yip (territory) spans 33,000 square kilometers and includes the Babine, Bulkley, and Kispiox Rivers and sections of both the Skeena and Nass watersheds.

 Gitanyow Commissioner: Glen Williams